aarushi787/SAP-O2C-Graph-Explorer/README.md

 # ⚡SAP Order-to-Cash Graph Explorer

-A **context graph system with an LLM-powered query interface** built for the Dodge AI Forward Deployed Engineer take-home assignment.
+A **context graph system with an LLM-powered query interface** built for the Forward Deployed Engineer take-home assignment.

 ---